colinmeinke/wilderness/README.md

 include, Wilderness has some very powerful features:

 - **Shape morphing**.
 Morph from anything, to anything.
 - **Full timeline control**.
 Sequence multiple shapes on a timeline.
-Control playback how you want.
+Use the powerful playback controls.
 - **Middleware**.
 Create your own functions to transform shapes during animation.

 Here is a quick example that shows just how simple it is to morph between two